Scaling Optimized Hermite Approximation Methods: Introduction

 as an indicator of scaled Hermite approximation.
-This indicator precisely characterizes the behavior of the Hermite approximation error, as we will show in the later sections through both theoretical analysis and numerical experiments.
+This indicator precisely characterizes the behavior of the Hermite approximation error, which we show in later sections through both theoretical analysis and numerical experiments.